lala-la-flaca/DevOpsBootcamp_12_Terraform_AWS/README.md

       enable_dns_hostnames = true
     ```

 19. Add the required tags to identify cluster resources.
-These tags enable the CCM (cloud controller manager) to identify the resources to be used in the EKS configuration. "myapp-eks-cluster" specifies the name of the cluster.
+These tags enable the CCM (Cloud Controller Manager) to identify the resources to be used in the EKS configuration. "myapp-eks-cluster" specifies the name of the cluster.

     ```bash
       #VPC tag